Work in progress for a curated exhibition around Re-wilding

 (Curated by anthropologist, Sky Hugman and curator, Ann Proudfoot)

-Thinking over the last 12 months documenting the post-fire landscape in the Blue Mountains.
+Thinking over the 12 month period documenting the post-fire landscape in the Blue Mountains.

 Above: Spruik (bells and whistles) Dye sublimation print on fabric, trimmings, bells.
 140 x 76cm.
 2021